irudik/aem6510/README.md

 **Office hours:** Wed 3:00-4:30 Warren 462.

 **Textbook:** A Course in Environmental Economics by Phaneuf and Requate is required.
-Natural Resource and Environmental Economics 3rd Edition by Perman is recommended as a supplemental text.
+[Causal Inference: The Mixtape](https://www.scunning.com/mixtape.html) by Cunningham is also required and free.

 **Prerequisites:** MATH 1110 or equivalent.

 **Course description:** An introduction to environmental economics.
 The first half of the class focuses on the core theory, theory of regulation, and theory of welfare analysis.
 The second half of the course covers empirical topics.
+We will be learning how to use R for empirical research in environmental economics.

 **Course requirements:** Students are expected to attend two 75 minute lectures per week for the entire semester.
 In addition, students are expected to prepare for class, prelims, and complete homework outside of class.